SampathSandaruwan/Eat-With-Sam-Backend/seeders/README.md

 ## Seeder Options

+Individual seeder functions accept these options:
 - `count`: Number of records to create (default: 10)
 - `clearExisting`: Whether to clear existing records before seeding (default: false)

+**Note**: When using the main seeding script (`npm run seed`), these options are controlled via the `SEEDING_CONFIG` constant in `seeders/index.ts` rather than passing them directly to seeder functions.

 ## Performance Testing Requirements